Wewelsburg: District of Büren ownership

 In 1924, the castle became the property of the district of Büren and was changed into a cultural center.
-By 1925, the castle had been renovated into a local museum, banquet hall, restaurant and youth hostel.
+By 1925 the castle had become a local museum, banqueting hall, restaurant and youth hostel.

-At the end of the Twenties, the North Tower again proved to be the weak point of the architecture, and had to be supported by guy wires in winter 1932/33; the preservation of the castle was supported by the "Club for the preservation of the Wewelsburg" (Verein zur Erhaltung der Wewelsburg).
-After 1925, the renovation activities decreased.
+At the end of the Twenties the North Tower again proved to be the weak point of the architecture and had to be supported by guy wires in winter 1932/33; the preservation of the castle was supported by the Association for the preservation of the Wewelsburg (Verein zur Erhaltung der Wewelsburg).
+After 1925 the renovation activities decreased.

 Nazi era

-In 1932, the local head of the district authority (Landrat) ordered about seventy members of the Freiwilliger Arbeitsdienst (FAD), (voluntary labour service), to be housed at the Wewelsburg.
-They were unemployed and supported by the state as Notstandsarbeiter (literally: "crisis workers").
+In 1932, the local head of the district authority (Landrat) ordered about seventy members of the Freiwilliger Arbeitsdienst (FAD) (voluntary labour service) to be housed at the Wewelsburg.
+They were unemployed and supported by the state as Notstandsarbeiter ("crisis workers").
 Through the rent, the district of Büren thus hoped to recoup some of the running costs of the castle.
-However, in early 1933, negotiations to set up a full-sized camp for 214 FAD participants failed.
+However in early 1933 negotiations to set up a full-sized camp for 214 FAD participants failed.